xavierdebeaumont/MLOps-K8S/README.md

 ![moutain](images/building.png)

 ## Setup
 - Run the model_train.ipynb notebook in Google Colab.
+(Optional)
 - Store the model weights in the /models folder.
+(Optional)
 - Indicate your GCP project in the deployment.yaml for Kubernetes.
 - Ensure you have the APIs activated and the right permissions for your cloud role.
 - Launch the Kubernetes cluster from the Google Cloud Shell using the command: